ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       top-level domain).
 The Organizational Domain is determined by applying the algorithm found in Section 3.2.

-Herr (ed) & Levine (ed)  Expires 17 October 2021                [Page 8]

-Internet-Draft                  DMARCbis                      April 2021
+   _Ticket 109_

    Report Receiver:  An operator that receives reports from another
       operator implementing the reporting mechanism described in this document.
-Such an operator might be receiving reports about its own messages, or reports about messages related to another operator.
+Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner, or reports about messages related to another operator's domain.
 This term applies collectively to the system components that receive and process these reports and the organizations that operate them.

 3.1.
 Identifier Alignment

+   _Ticket 109_

    Email authentication technologies authenticate various (and disparate) aspects of an individual message.
-For example, [RFC6376] authenticates the domain that affixed a signature to the message, while [RFC7208] can authenticate either the domain that appears in the RFC5321.MailFrom (MAIL FROM) portion of [RFC5322] or the RFC5321.EHLO/ HELO domain, or both.
+For example, DKIM [RFC6376] authenticates the domain that affixed a signature to the message, while SPF [RFC7208] can authenticate either the domain that appears in the RFC5321.MailFrom (MAIL FROM) portion of [RFC5322] or the RFC5321.EHLO/ HELO domain, or both.
 These may be different domains, and they are typically not visible to the end user.

+   _Ticket 52_

+Herr (ed) & Levine (ed)  Expires 18 October 2021                [Page 9]

+Internet-Draft                  DMARCbis                      April 2021

-   DMARC authenticates use of the RFC5322.From domain by requiring that it match (be aligned with) an Authenticated Identifier.
+   DMARC authenticates use of the RFC5322.From domain by requiring that it have the same Organizational Domain (be aligned with) as an Authenticated Identifier.
 The RFC5322.From domain was selected as the central identity of the DMARC mechanism because it is a required message header field and therefore guaranteed to be present in compliant messages, and most Mail User Agents (MUAs) represent the RFC5322.From header field as the originator of the message and render some or all of this header field's content to end users.

    Thus, this field is the one used by end users to identify the source of the message and therefore is a prime target for abuse.
 Many high-